ITensor/ITensors.jl/docs/src/examples/ITensor.md

 Note that for efficiency reasons, the array returned by the `array` function will sometimes be a *view* of the ITensor, such that changing an element of `A` would also change the corresponding element of `T`.
-This is not always the case though: for example if `T` is a block-sparse ITensor then the `array` function returns a copy of `T`'s data (since the missing zero elements will need to be filled in).
+This is not always the case though: for example if the indices are passed in a different order from how the internal ITensor storage is arranged, or if  `T` is a block-sparse ITensor, since the (not stored) zero blocks will need to be filled in.

 ## Arithmetic With ITensors